 HABC will provide security deposit assistance, up to the contract rent for eligible HCV families.
 This assistance opportunity will be provided once during the life of a family's participation in the HCV program.
 HABC will provide the security deposit directly to the owner; however, upon move out, the security deposit will go back to the family for use in leasing another unit.
 HABC is using this feature to provide incentives for voucher holders to maintain their units to ensure they can use the returned security deposit to move to another HCV unit, where applicable.

-Vacancy and Damage Loss Payments - In 2023, HABC received HUD approval to provide the following incentives to all owners.
+11.8.2.
+Vacancy and Damage Loss Payments

+In 2023, HABC received HUD approval to provide vacancy and damage loss payment to eligible owners.

 Vacancy Loss Payments: